 Deuteronomy 18:15-20, Psalm 111, 1 Corinthians 8:1, Mark 1:21-28

-Preached by Anna C. Haugen, Trinity Lutheran Church, Somerset, PA
+Preached by Pastor Anna C. Haugen, Augustana and Birka Lutheran Churches, Underwood, ND

 May the words of my mouth and the meditations of my heart be acceptable in your sight, O Lord.